 We don’t provide individual audits or highly detailed information regarding security queries for our web hosting and dedicated server product range.
-If more detailed input on security is required, then our Custom Hosting Solutions (CHS) fully managed hosting product should be considered.
-CHS is geared towards higher-end server management requirements as opposed to mass-market hosting.

 We house servers in data centres across two locations: Samrand (Gauteng) and Cape Town.
 Colocation hosting is only offered in our Samrand facility.

 The following applies specifically to our Samrand Data Centre, although similar standards and measures apply in our other data centre locations.

 Our Data Centre Park in Samrand is our default hosting location.
 The facility is not in a direct flight path or low lying area and is centrally located between Johannesburg and Pretoria with a major power substation close by.
 A geotechnical audit has been done to ensure ground stability.

 The Samrand data centre uses 45 internal and external surveillance cameras, as well as 10 perimeter cameras, which are strategically placed and monitored around the clock to ensure that all servers remain off-limits to anyone without security clearance.
 High-voltage security fences and a 24/7 security presence help to deter any opportunistic crimes.

 Customers, employees and contractors have varying levels of authorised access to different areas of our facility, controlled by high-tech biometric scanning systems, with 20 devices and pin-coded keypads.

 Colocation customers have 24/7 unattended access to their POD and a unique pin to each of their racks.